This is (or should I say WAS Rudy). Rudy died of parvo 9 days after being purchased.

-Rudy died because a puppy mill operator in Ontario never had him vaccinated.
-Meanwhile he paid a licensed veterinarian in Ontario to provide fake papers to show he was vaccinated.
+The miller paid a licensed veterinarian in Ontario to provide fake papers to show he was vaccinated.

 Dr. Tejwant Chahal DVM is a well known (for all the wrong reasons) mobile vet operating out of Brampton.
+He specialized servicing the large puppy mills in “puppy mill central” (Region of Waterloo, Huron Co, Perth Co, Wellington Co, Dufferin Co).

 Rudy is one victim…there are many more.

 So many complaints made to the College of Veterinarians of Ontario (CVO) about Chahal.
-Clear evidence provided of Chahal’s activities – of his professional misconduct, but each time the CVO denied to pursue disciplinary action because the victim (the person making the complaint) – the person who bought the puppy was not actually a “patient” of Dr. Chahal’s – so there was no professional relationship.
+Clear evidence provided to them of Chahal’s activities – of his professional misconduct, but each time the CVO denied to pursue disciplinary action because the victim (the person making the complaint) – the person who bought the puppy was not actually a “patient” of Dr. Chahal’s – so there was no professional relationship.

 But you see, the “professional relationship” was between the unscrupulous puppy millers / brokers and Chahal.
 Chahal was accused of selling his stamped, signed (YET BLANK) vaccine certificate folders to these millers / brokers who would then in turn simply fill in arbitrary dates to align with the ages of the different litters the miller / broker was selling.
 But of course these scumbags were not going to report Chahal…he was their valuable accomplice in conning unknowing members of the public.
 (The lack of due diligence by many purchasers is another blog post all together!)